pforny/MMAomics/README.md

 6. Transcriptomics analysis of mouse brain revealed sample clustering according to genotype.
 7. Significantly dysregulated proteins were enriched for for mitochondrial localization.
 8. Transcript-protein and protein-protein correlation analysis illustrates coordinated regulation of MMUT with most TCA transcripts and proteins.
-9. Metabolomics investigation of a subset of patient cell lines and glutamine flux studies in 293T CRISPR-KO cells.
+9. Metabolomics investigation of a subset of patient cell lines.
 10. Validation of CRISPR knock-out 293T cell lines.
-11. Stable isotope labeling of glutamine shows preferential reductive cycling of glutamine derived carbons in MMUT deficiency.
-12. Immunoprecipitation of flag-tagged MMUT shows pulldown of DLST.
+11. Metabolomics and glutamine labelling in 293T cells.
+12. Labelling patterns derived from [U-13C]glutamine in primary patient and control fibroblasts.
+13. Treatment of primary patient and control fibroblasts.
+14. Fractional labeling pattern derived from glutamine in 293T and primary fibroblast cells upon treatment.
+15. MMUT-flag is enzymatically active and pulls down other propionate pathway proteins using immunoprecipitation.
+16. Quantitative pull-down results following affinity purification mass spectrometry and confirmation of DLST pull-down by MMUT-flag by immunoprecipitation.

-(10.-12. no data analyses)
+(10.-16. no data analyses)